distribution/distribution/docs/deploying.md

 # Deploying a registry server

-You obviously need to [install Docker](https://docs.docker.com/installation/) (remember you need at Docker version 1.6.0 or newer).
+You obviously need to [install Docker](https://docs.docker.com/installation/) (remember you need Docker version 1.6.0 or newer).

 ## Getting started in 2 lines